 You sent a check on February 27, but the vendor's February 28 statement still shows the full balance outstanding.
 This is the most common false alarm in vendor reconciliation -- a timing gap rather than a true error.
 Processing delays, mail float, and bank transfer clearing times all create windows where a payment has left your account but has not yet been recorded by the vendor.

-To resolve: verify the payment was actually issued by checking your bank or payment system, note the check number or wire reference and date sent, then flag it as a timing item.
+To resolve: verify the payment was actually issued by checking your bank statement records, note the check number or wire reference and date sent, then flag it as a timing item.
 Confirm it clears on the next statement cycle before taking further action.

 4. Unapplied Credits